JaiTheGuy/loopsPython/README.md

 >
 > Be mindful that the patterns will displayed horizonally but the output must be printed veritcally with the commas represnted as a new line for the value.
 > The 3 ellipses are filler to save space but the values must be printed out in between as well.
+> Solutions will be in the following link

 ```python
 # Pattern 1: